YCAMInterlab/Duration/README.md

     </tr>
 </table>

+### Track info messages

-Whenever a new project is loaded or playback begins, Duration will always send a special information message containing information about all the tracks in the current project.
+When a new project is loaded or playback begins, Duration will always send a special information message containing information about all the tracks in the current project.
 The message has 4 arguments per Curves track, and 2 arguments for other tracks.
 The first argument is always a string with the track type, the second is the display name (which will always match the address of messages sent from that track).
 For Curves, the additional two arguments are floats representing the min and max values for that track.

 For a project with 2 color tracks, a curves track and a flags track the info message would look like this: